DevExpress-Examples/maui-sign-pdf-files/CS/3-Draw_a_Custom_Signature/README.md

-# Use Office File API to Draw a Signature and Sign a PDF File
+# Use the DevExpress Office File API to Draw a Signature and Sign a PDF File

 This project uses the [.NET MAUI Community Toolkit DrawingView](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/drawingview#using-the-drawingview) to display a signature pad.
-This pad allows you to draw your signature and place it in the specified PDF document.
-After the file is signed, the application shares this file with other applications.
+This pad allows you to draw your signature and place it in the specified PDF document (using the DevExpress Office File API).
+Once the file is signed, the app can share the file with other applications.

 <img src="./media/drawable_signature.gif" alt="drawing" width="300"/>